Morning news brief

 (SOUNDBITE OF MUSIC)

-EMILY FENG, BYLINE: Good morning, Leila.
+COLIN CAMPBELL, BYLINE: Good morning, Leila.

-FENG: Thanks, Leila.
+CAMPBELL: Thanks, Leila.
 Transcript provided by NPR, Copyright NPR.